 If this is the first start of the season, consider the fuel quality.
 Gas that’s been in the mower since last year is probably bad.
-So if your mower is hard to start or won’t start – try draining the gas tank and filling with fresh gas.
+So if your mower is hard to start or won’t start – try draining the gas tank and filling it with fresh gas.
 If the problem persists then a carburetor clean will fix the gremlins.
-This easy to follow guide will walk you through the whole process – “Carburetor cleaning”.
+This easy-to-follow guide will walk you through the whole process – “Carburetor cleaning”.

-To prevent this happening next spring – add stabilizer to the gas before seasons end.
+To prevent this from happening next spring – add a stabilizer to the gas before the season’s end.
 I use Sta-bil gas treatment,1 ounce treats up to 2.5 gallons, it prevents gumming and cleans the fuel system.
-It can be used in all gas powered kit including 2 stroke engines.
-Check out the video on fuel stabilizers, it cover mixing and adding.
+It can be used in all gas-powered kit including 2 stroke engines.
+Check out the video on fuel stabilizers, it covers mixing and adding.

 What Is A Choke?

 The Function of a choke or priming bulb is to enrich the fuel mixture, so a cold engine starts smoothly.
 Gas engines run best when the ratio of air to fuel is 14.7 to 1.
 Meaning 14.7 parts air to 1 part fuel, also known as an air-fuel ratio (AFR).
 Using the choke or priming bulb enriches the fuel mixture which counteracts the lean condition caused by the dense cold air.
 Engine manufacturers commonly use two system types to achieve smooth cold starts.